jed709/jed709.github.io/index.md

 library(brms)
 library(tidybayes)
 ```

+For this tutorial, I will assume that readers have some baseline knowledge of Bayesian reasoning and statistics.
+This guide is intended to be practical and to show you that you, too, can estimate parameters using Bayesian methods.
+I will briefly cover theoretical concepts where necessary, but my approach throughout this guide will be largely hands-on.

+With that out of the way, let's get started.

 ---
 Part I: Why use parameter estimation?
 ---

-Bayes Factors are an intuitive and easily interpretable alternative to null hypothesis significance testing.
-However,
+Assuming you are at least slightly familiar with Bayesian statistics, you are probably familiar with Bayes Factors.
+Bayes Factors are an intuitive and easily interpretable alternative to approaches that our statistics courses have taught us to distrust, like null hypothesis significance testing.
+So why would we want to use paramater estimation?
+The output of regression models is messy and more difficult to interpet.
+Can't we just stick with model comparison using Bayes Factors?
+The issue here is that Bayes Factors do not necessarily provide a complete, nuanced picture of our beliefs.
+Like everything else in life, statistics is not black and white.
+It is difficult - and probably not best practice - to condense our beliefs about something down to a single number.
+This is where Bayesian parameter estimation comes in: Using this approach, we can map out _distributions_ of beliefs that quantify our uncertainty about the data.

-these ratios do not necessarily provide a complete picture of our beliefs.
-To demonstrate this, let's work through an example
-using the built-in `sleep` dataset.
+To demonstrate this, let's start with using Bayes Factors.
+We'll work through an example using the built-in `sleep` dataset.

 First, we assign the built-in dataset to a variable so we can modify it and recover the original if necesssary: